MrCoderKai/vim-beauty-guide/README.md

 let g:airline_theme='solarized'
 let g:airline_solarized_bg='dark'
 ```

+# Install vim-gitgutter
+[Vim-gitgutter](https://github.com/airblade/vim-gitgutter) is a Vim plugin which shows a git diff in the 'gutter' (sign column).
+It shows which lines have been added, modified, or removed.
+You can also preview, stage, and undo individual hunks.
+The plugin also provides a hunk text object.

+The guide to install `vim-gitgutter` is as follows:

+1. `cd ~/.vim_runtime/my_plugins`
+2. `git clone git://github.com/airblade/vim-gitgutter.git`

 # Functions
 1. Author information can be automatically added when .sh/.cpp/.c/.py files are created.
 ![Author Information Example](./images/author-information-example.png)